lmfit/uncertainties/doc/index.rst

-I am also grateful to Gabi Davar and Pierre Raybaut for including it in `Python(x,y)`_, to Christoph Gohlke for including it in his Base distribution of `scientific Python packages`_ for Windows, and to the Linux distribution maintainers of this package (David Paleino, Federico Ceratto, Roberto Colistete Jr, and Filipe Pires Alvarenga Fernandes).
+I am also grateful to Gabi Davar and Pierre Raybaut for including it in `Python(x,y)`_, to Christoph Gohlke for including it in his Base distribution of `scientific Python packages`_ for Windows, and to the Mac OS X and Linux distribution maintainers of this package (Jonathan Stickel, David Paleino, Federico Ceratto, Roberto Colistete Jr, and Filipe Pires Alvarenga Fernandes).

 .. index:: license